1.What is Corona Virus?

 - A Multi-disciplinary Taskforce is in place to consistently monitor the COVID-19 outbreak and to make recommendations to the Hospital Management around Prevention, Mitigation and the Management of any COVID-19 cases.
 The Thematic Teams in place are; Laboratory and Testing; Treatment; Nursing Care Services; Infrastructure and Servicescape; Epidemiology and Disease Surveillance; Mental Health and Farewell Home Services; Human Resource & Logistics and Communication.
 Through the taskforce and the thematic teams, various protocols have been developed and shared with County Governments and Private Hospitals.

-- Training of frontline workers has been a key area of focus over the past 2 months.
+- Training of frontline workers has been a key area of focus.
 Health workers, Police Officers, Security Agents, County Administration from MTRH, NOREB Counties and Private Hospitals have been taken through infection prevention control, case management, epidemiology and diseases surveillance, mental health aspects of covid-19 and coping mechanisms.

 - On 15th March 2020, MTRH commenced COVID-19 testing through it’s AMPATH Care Laboratory which has capability to test over 900 persons per day.
 This laboratory serves patients, frontline healthcare workers, and other clients from the region.